Getting from Hanoi Noi Bai Airport to the Old Quarter

 The screens after the immigration booths will have your arrival flight information and luggage carousel number.

-Pass Through Customs
+Pass through Customs

 Hanoi Noi Bai Airport Customs